Gender transition

-Gender transition is the process of affirming and expressing internal sense of gender, rather than the sex assigned to at birth.
-It is a recommended course of treatment for individuals experiencing gender dysphoria, providing improved mental health outcomes in the majority of people.
+Gender transition is the process of affirming and expressing internal sense of gender, rather than the sex assigned at birth.
+It is a recommended course of treatment for persons experiencing gender dysphoria, providing improved mental health outcomes in the majority of people.

 A social transition may include coming out as transgender, (Note: While the label Transgender is used here, people of diverse gender identities may socially or medically transition.) using a new name and pronouns, and changing one's public gender expression.
 This is usually the first step in a gender transition.
 People socially transition at almost any age, as a social transition does not involve medical procedures.
 It can, however, be a prerequisite to accessing transgender healthcare in many places.

 In transgender youth, puberty blockers are sometimes offered at the onset of puberty to allow the exploration of their gender identity without the distress of irreversible pubertal changes.
 Upon reaching the age of consent, they become eligible to pursue a medical transition if it is still desired.

-A medical transition may include hormone replacement therapy (HRT), transgender voice therapy, and gender affirming surgeries.
+A medical transition may include gender-affirming hormone therapy (GAHT), transgender voice therapy, and gender-affirming surgery.
 The ability to start a medical transition is typically offered after a diagnosis of gender dysphoria, a form of medicalization.
 In recent years, there has been a push for an informed consent model of transgender healthcare which allows adults to access HRT without a formal diagnosis.

-Transitioning is a process that can take anywhere from several months to several years.
+Transitioning is a process that can take anywhere from several months to several years, and may affect any or all of the gendered aspects of a person's life, which include aesthetics, social roles, legal status, and biological aspects of the body.
+Details of an individual's transition may vary based on gender identity, body image, personality, finances, the attitudes of others and culturally specific views of gender.

 Terminology

-This page uses topic-specific vocabulary.
-Below are some definitions to make this page more accessible:
+This page uses topic-specific vocabulary, defined below: